 There is a common trap that we fall into as developers, and it is believing that because some code “worked” that the code was written “correctly”.

 In this world, nothing can be said to be certain, except death, taxes, and migrations.
-Earlier in my career, I would come to a new project and inevitably a hectic migration would be underway.

 A universally unique identifier (UUID) is a 128-bit format for creating IDs in code that has become popular in recent years, especially in relation to database keys.